jall/dotfiles/README.md

 If no GPG key exists on this machine, generate a new one.
 ```
-make gpg
+make gpg_key
 ```
 [Github has good instructions](https://help.github.com/articles/generating-a-new-gpg-key) on what details to enter.
-For key type, RSA is standard & works everywhere, but ECDSA is stronger/more future proof (probably want Curve 25519 or NIST P-521).
+For key type, RSA is standard & works everywhere, but elliptic curves are potentially stronger/faster/more future proof (probably want Curve 25519 or NIST P-521).

 **Make sure to store the passphrase in keychain/a password manager.**